Looking for "best" IVF clinic abroad?

 Some Australian women have given up searching for a donor in their home country and have decided to travel to overseas for IVF treatment (in Spain, Greece or Ukraine) and have affordable egg donation there.

 Egg donation abroad seems simpler, stress-free and without all the hassle that surrounds dealing with an Australian donor.
 In IVF clinics in Europe you do not even have to meet the donor.
 They remain anonymous.
-More and more Australians travel for IVF with donor eggs to Spain, Ukraine, Czech Republic, the USA and Argentina.
+More and more Australians travel for IVF with donor eggs to Spain, Ukraine, the Czech Republic, the USA, and Argentina.
 It is becoming more popular and more common than in the past.
 If they choose a clinic in Europe, they have many options to choose from:

 When they start IVF treatment, patients in Europe deal only with the clinic, not with the donor.
 A patient buys an egg donation programme from a clinic.